AI SEO Statistics: Health Wellness Store (2026-07 edition)

 The behaviors where the choice of model changes the answer.

-The widest single gap — asks a clarifying question, 60 points — means a health wellness store buyer can receive materially different guidance on the same question depending only on which assistant they happen to open, so any visibility strategy built on a single model's behavior describes only part of the health wellness store market.
+The widest single gap concerns asks a clarifying question at 60 points.
+This means a buyer researching health wellness store can receive materially different guidance on the same question depending only on which assistant they happen to open, so any visibility strategy built on a single model's behavior describes only part of the health wellness store market.

 Where they agree